GowthamMuthuraman/GowthamMuthuraman_Assesment-2/README.md

 1. The average salary of staff members whose employee type is "Manager"
 1. The full name of the staff member who has the highest salary

 Your Python program file should be named ``staff.py``.
-Use Python's string formatting to help producing an output that is similar to the sample below.
+Use Python's string formatting to produce an output that is similar to the sample below.

 ## Sample output:
 ```